eclipsesource/jsonforms-angular-seed/README.md

 ## Build

 Run `npm build` to build the project.
 The build artifacts will be stored in the `dist` directory.
-Use the `-prod` flag for a production build.
+Use the `--configuration production` flag for a production build.

 ## Running unit tests